ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

     .WaitFor(products);
 ```

 This adds the reference.
-However, the products client expcts the products service to respond to __https://products__.
+However, the products client expects the products service to respond to __https://products__.
 Right now, the URL is actually __https://webdevworkshop-services-products__, since the hostname corresponds to the name of the resource.
-To fix this, you just need to rename the resource to __products__
+To fix this, you just need to rename the resource to __products__.

 ```csharp
 var products = builder.AddProject<Projects.WebDevWorkshop_Services_Products>("products")